pitosalas/cleancont/output/2018-05-27-some-great-links-for-05272018.md

 ---
 title: "Some great links for  05/27/2018"
-subtitle: "[Command-line Tools can be 235x Faster than your Hadoop Cluster – Adam Drake](https://adamdrake.com/..."
+subtitle: "Command-line Tools can be 235x Faster than your Hadoop Cluster – Adam Drake"
 category: "538"
 tags: []
 date: "2018-05-27"